littlefrogg/DNA_Metabarcoding_Processing_Pipeline/README.md

-# eDNA_WiP
+# DNA_Metabarcoding_Processing_Pipeline
-Paige's DNA metabarcoding processing work in progress code By Paige Smallman based on code written by Matthieu Leray, Helio Quintero, Luisa Meister, and Saul Fernando Rodriguez (parts of this code have been written or edited using generative AI, including ChatGPT-4o and Perplexity)
+Paige's DNA metabarcoding processing work in progress code By Paige Smallman based on code written by Matthieu Leray, Helio Quintero, Luisa Meister, and Saul Fernando Rodriguez

+  (parts of this code have been written or edited using generative AI, including ChatGPT-4o and Perplexity)

 This pipeline is made to be run + adjusted only through the Main Script.
 Additional scripts are internal and called using the source function in the Main Script.

+**WORKFLOW:**

 use cutadapt before running this code to trim adapters

-**WORKFLOW:**

 1. Set up R environment and user-defined variables depending on project (ROHR05_12S)
 2. Generate quality plots for sequencing reads